sboger/M5-BT-TFT_Terminal/README.md

 Currently using the TFT_eSPI library directly as M5.Lcd scrolling is broken.
 Code framework nearly entirely from https://github.com/Bodmer/TFT_eSPI/tree/master/examples/320%20x%20240/TFT_Terminal.
 Will be altering code in this STABLE master branch for more functionality.
 UNSTABLE m5stack branch is for work on integrating into M5Stack.

-You need to define the driver to use with TFT_eSPI first:
+You need to first define the driver to use with TFT_eSPI:
 ```
 s@AirBoi:~$ cd Arduino/libraries/
 s@AirBoi:~/Arduino/libraries$ cd TFT_eSPI/